kirkbyers/hn-daily/README.md

 ### Running

-Run the scraping process with `bash -c "nohup sh -c 'go run /path/to/hn-daily/main.go' &"`.
+Run the scraping process with `go run /path/to/hn-daily/main.go &`.

 When you're ready to create your daily digest, stop your scraping process, and run `go run digest/main.go`.
 This will create you JSON formated digest in the root directory.